Pharmacotherapy Management of COPD Exacerbation (PCE)

 Systemic Corticosteroid Medications

-To learn more about your practice’s current HEDIS performance for this or other measures, or for assistance in compliance with the HEDIS guidelines, please call 1-844-754-2451.
+To learn more about your practice’s current HEDIS performance for this or other measures, or for assistance in compliance with the HEDIS guidelines, please contact Horizon Healthy Journey: 1-844-754-2451.

-Reference: NCQA HEDIS Measurement Year (MY) 2020 & MY 2021 Technical Specs CPT® is a registered trademark of the American Medical Association.
+Reference: NCQA HEDIS Measurement Year (MY) 2022 Technical Specs CPT® is a registered trademark of the American Medical Association.